Buxton: Notable architecture

 The Grade I listed Crescent was built in 1780–1784 for the 5th Duke of Devonshire, as part of his effort to turn Buxton into a fashionable spa town.
 Modelled on Bath's Royal Crescent, it was designed by architect John Carr, together with the neighbouring irregular octagon and colonnade of the Great Stables.
-These were completed in 1789, but in 1859 were largely converted to a charity hospital for the "sick poor" by Henry Currey, architect to the 7th Duke of Devonshire's.
+These were completed in 1789, but in 1859 were largely converted to a charity hospital for the "sick poor" by Henry Currey, architect to the 7th Duke of Devonshire.
 Currey had previously worked on St Thomas' Hospital in London.
 It became known as the Devonshire Royal Hospital in 1934.
-Later phases of conversion after 1881 were by local architect Robert Rippon Duke, including his design for The Devonshire Dome as the world's largest unsupported dome, with a diameter of 144 ft – larger than the Pantheon at 141 ft, St. Peter's Basilica at 138 ft in Rome, and St Paul's Cathedral at 112 ft.
+Later phases of conversion after 1881 were by local architect Robert Rippon Duke, including his design for the Devonshire Dome as the world's largest unsupported dome, with a diameter of 144 ft – larger than the Pantheon at 141 ft, St. Peter's Basilica at 138 ft in Rome, and St Paul's Cathedral at 112 ft.
 The record was surpassed only by space frame domes such as the Georgia Dome (840 ft).
 The building and its surrounding Victorian villas are now part of the University of Derby.